David LeNeveu: Professional career

 LeNeveu failed to play a game with the Ducks and served the year with affiliate, the Iowa Chops, for the 2008–09 season before leaving for Europe to signed initially on a try-out with EC Red Bull Salzburg on August 10, 2009.
 After completing a one-month trial period, David's tenure to the end of the season was confirmed by Red bull Salzburg on September 8, 2009.

 After helping Salzburg capture the Austrian Championship, on July 7, 2010, LeNeveu signed a one-year, two-way deal to return to North America with the Columbus Blue Jackets.

 On August 12, 2011, LeNeveu signed a contract with the Oklahoma City Barons.
 He recorded a career best 2.24 goals against average in 34 games during the 2011–12 season for the Barons.

 A free agent into the following 2012–13 season, LeNeveu returned to Austria to sign a one-year deal to be inserted as the new starting goaltender for EHC Black Wings Linz on November 9, 2012.

 LeNeveu returned to North America by signing with the South Carolina Stingrays of the ECHL.
 On December 27, 2013, LeNeveu was loaned to the Providence Bruins of the American Hockey League, he returned to the Stingrays on January 4, 2014.
 LeNeveu was loaned to Providence again on January 9, 2014.

 On January 14, 2014, the Hartford Wolf Pack of the American Hockey League announced they had signed LeNeveu.

 On January 21, 2014, the New York Rangers announced that LeNeveu had been signed to a two-way contract to serve as a backup goaltender when Henrik Lundqvist was ill and unable to play, forcing Cam Talbot to become the Rangers' starter.
-LeNeveu dressed for all Rangers games in the 2014 Stanley Cup Finals because of an injury sustained by back-up goaltender Cam Talbot prior to game 1 of the Stanley Cup Finals.
+LeNeveu dressed for all Rangers games in the 2014 Stanley Cup Final because of an injury sustained by back-up goaltender Cam Talbot prior to game 1 of the Stanley Cup Final.

 On December 11, 2014, he was announced as the new acquisition of HC Slovan Bratislava.
 His stay with Slovan was very short one, he left the team on January 7, 2015, with only single appearance vs. SKA St. Petersburg with total ice time 8:38 and 5 saves out of 7 shots.